mah110020/homework/README.txt

 ### How to test this project ###

-0) download & install node:
+0) download & install node (this project was tested on v10.5.0): https://nodejs.org/en/download/
-	https://nodejs.org/en/download/

 1) navigate to the folder containing "README.txt".